 With 250 miles of coastline and almost 200 beaches, you’ll be spoiled for choice in Cornwall with tiny rocky coves and vast expanses of golden sand to tempt you.

-But, with so much choice, it’s tricky to know where’s best so we’ve done the hard work and compiled our beach musts no matter what type of holiday you’re after.
+But, with so many choices, it’s tough to know where’s best.
+Here we’ve compiled Cornwall’s beach musts no matter what type of holiday you’re after.

 Exploring Cornwall’s Best Beaches For Surfing

 Fistral Beach in Newquay is the most popular beach for surfers as its exposure to Atlantic swells means water babies are always blessed with fantastic waves.